Hi there! I'm Subhankar

 - Recently, I worked on spatial pattern mining, including regional and taxonomy-aware co-location patterns with statistical guarantees.

-- Adaptive Climate Model Fusion strategies
+- Adaptive Geospatial Model Fusion strategies

-- Spatio-temporal Anomaly Detection in climate variables
+- Spatio-temporal Anomaly Detection in geospatial variables